 - Enhanced innovation.
 A skilled workforce is an innovative workforce.
 Skill gap analysis helps identify areas where new skills can be introduced to promote innovation and better problem-solving.

 - Reduced turnover.
 Investing in employee development shows a commitment to employees’ growth and well-being.
-This not only improves morale but also reduces employee turnover, saving you time and resources.
+This improves morale and reduces employee turnover, saving you time and resources.

 Make skills gap analysis an ongoing activity